data-forge-notebook/plot/README.md

 display.plot(data);
 ```

-See more examples in [the exported example visualization notebook](https://github.com/data-forge-notebook/wiki/wiki/visualizing-data).
+See more Data-Forge Notebook examples in [the exported example visualization notebook](https://github.com/data-forge-notebook/wiki/wiki/visualizing-data).

 ## Pass in configuration options